RubySlovenia/RubySlovenia.github.io/_posts/2023-06-21-reboot-meetup.md

 [Lenart Rudel] shared his experiences and insights from his visit to the [RubyDay] conference in Verona.
 His mini talk allowed attendees to gain exposure to the larger Ruby community and inspired them to explore further opportunities for professional development and networking.

-The attendees expressed their gratitude to [Krištof Črnivec](https://si.linkedin.com/in/kri%C5%A1tof-%C4%8Drnivec-582a60150), the driving force behind the revival of the Ruby meetup, and to [SciNote](https://www.scinote.net/) for their sponsorship.
+The attendees expressed their gratitude to [Krištof Črnivec], the driving force behind the revival of the Ruby meetup, and to [SciNote](https://www.scinote.net/) for their sponsorship.

 <div class="gallery">
   <a href="/assets/img/posts/2023-06-21-meetup-jarvis.jpg" target="_blank" >